The Easiest Way to Get a Personal Loan With Bad Credit

 This can be a frustrating process if you have bad credit.
 Interest rates may be higher than you expected and you might struggle to qualify.
 Don’t give up — the more you know, the more likely you’ll be to find a loan that works for you.

 The biggest difference among personal loans is whether they’re secured or unsecured.

 A small percentage of personal loans are secured, meaning that you need to offer collateral to qualify.
 Collateral is a valuable asset, like a car or boat, that the lender can seize if you fail to repay the loan.
 Offering collateral reduces your overall risk to the lender, and that usually translates to more attractive rates and lower interest.

 Most personal loans are unsecured.
-The benefit in this situation is that you don’t have to put your possessions at risk, but the downside is that you’ll have to have a better financial profile and good credit to qualify.
+The benefit of this situation is that you don’t have to put your possessions at risk, but the downside is that you’ll have to have a better financial profile and good credit to qualify.

-Borrowers with poor credit might have better luck qualifying, and get better rates, with a cosigned loan.
+Borrowers with poor credit might have better luck qualifying, and getting better rates, with a cosigned loan.
 Under this model, you ask someone who has good credit and stable income to sign the loan agreement with you.
 In doing so, they agree to repay the loan if you don’t.